Fix "Avoid Chaining Critical Requests" in Lighthouse

 <link href="desktop.css" rel="stylesheet" media="screen and (min-device-width: 1024px)">

 Minify: Remove unused CSS.
-Many sites use CSS libraries such as bootstrap.
+Many sites use CSS libraries such as Bootstrap.
 These libraries are often over-complete and not all style declarations are used.
+Edit these libraries via a CSS preprocessor (such as Sass) to remove unused style groups.
+Preprocessors also minify your CSS by removing all spaces and newlines.
+See also how to fix 'remove unused CSS'.

-Javascript files in the head of the page are downloaded with a high priority by default and block the rendering of the page while they are being downloaded and executed.
-Javascript is therefore a standard part of the critical request chain.
+JavaScript files in the head of the page are downloaded with high priority by default and block the rendering of the page while they are being downloaded and executed.
+JavaScript is therefore a standard part of the critical request chain.

-Defer and Async : Adjust the priority of the Javascript files by loading them asynchronously through the async or defer attribute.
-Asynchronous script files are downloaded in parallel with a lower priority.
-Deferred JavaScript are also loaded in parallell and the execution of the Javascript file is delayed so that Javascript execution also does not block the initial loading of the page.
+Defer and Async: Adjust the priority of JavaScript files by loading them asynchronously through the async or defer attribute.
+Async scripts are downloaded in parallel with lower priority.
+Deferred scripts are also downloaded in parallel and their execution is delayed until after the HTML has been parsed.
+For a complete comparison, see async vs defer and how they affect the Core Web Vitals.

 // blocks loading and execution